2017 Hot Funds Application

 Any organization that owes tax dollars to the City of Del Rio will not receive funds until their debt is paid.

-For more information about the HOT funding please contact Manuel Chavez, Interim Assistant City Manager at (830) 774-8601 or by email.
+For more information about the HOT funding please contact Manuel Chavez, Director of Operations at (830) 774-8601 or by email.